 1 – Wash your hands at every opportunity (and encourage those around you to do the same).

-2 – Cover your mouth when you cough (and encourage those around you to do the same).
+2 – Cover your mouth with your elbow (not your hand) when you cough and encourage those around you to do the same.

-3 – Avoid places where groups of people tend to cluster into small enclosed areas.
+3 – Whenever possible, avoid places where groups of people tend to cluster into small enclosed areas.

 4 – If at all possible, stay away from airplanes, buses, passenger trains and cruise ships.